AherRahul/portfolio-v1/content/articles/10-dsa-roadmap/arrays-introduction.md

 }
 ```

-That’s why accessing an element by index always takes constant time, whether the array has 10 elements or 10 million\.
+That's why accessing an element by index always takes constant time, whether the array has 10 elements or 10 million\.

 ### 2\.
 Traversal

 Traversal means going through the array, one element at a time — commonly used for printing values, calculating a sum, or searching for a specific item\.

 ```java
 class ArrayTraversalExample {